CharleyGui/docs.fr-fr/docs/standard/cross-platform/support-for-windows-store-apps-and-windows-runtime.md

 ms.assetid: 6fa7d044-ae12-4c54-b8ee-50915607a565
 author: mairaw
 ms.author: mairaw
-ms.openlocfilehash: 2f46d21123ecfda4bd336edbbd79fabf01e002a4
+ms.openlocfilehash: 15d6262fb5e7dfb99759f0f85c9a197157713300
-ms.sourcegitcommit: 8a0fe8a2227af612f8b8941bdb8b19d6268748e7
+ms.sourcegitcommit: 81ad1f09b93f3b3e6706a7f2e4ddf50ef229ea3d
 ms.translationtype: MT
 ms.contentlocale: fr-FR
-ms.lasthandoff: 10/03/2019
+ms.lasthandoff: 11/20/2019
-ms.locfileid: "71835325"
+ms.locfileid: "74204953"
 ---
 # <a name="net-framework-support-for-windows-store-apps-and-windows-runtime"></a>Prise en charge .NET Framework pour les applications Windows Store et Windows Runtime

-Le .NET Framework 4,5 prend en charge un certain nombre de scénarios de développement logiciel avec le Windows Runtime.
+The .NET Framework 4.5 supports a number of software development scenarios with the Windows Runtime.
 Ces scénarios se répartissent en trois catégories :

-- Développement d’applications [!INCLUDE[win8_appname_long](../../../includes/win8-appname-long-md.md)] avec des contrôles XAML, comme décrit dans la feuille [de route C# pour les applications du Windows Store à l’aide de ou de Visual Basic](https://docs.microsoft.com/previous-versions/windows/apps/br229583(v=win.10)), [Comment les OT (XAML)](https://docs.microsoft.com/previous-versions/windows/apps/br229566(v=win.10))et [.net pour les applications du Windows Store](https://docs.microsoft.com/previous-versions/windows/apps/br230302(v=vs.140)).
+- Developing Windows 8.x Store apps with XAML controls, as described in [Roadmap for Windows Store apps using C# or Visual Basic](https://docs.microsoft.com/previous-versions/windows/apps/br229583(v=win.10)), [How tos (XAML)](https://docs.microsoft.com/previous-versions/windows/apps/br229566(v=win.10)), and [.NET for Windows Store apps overview](https://docs.microsoft.com/previous-versions/windows/apps/br230302(v=vs.140)).

-- Développement de bibliothèques de classes à utiliser dans les applications [!INCLUDE[win8_appname_long](../../../includes/win8-appname-long-md.md)] que vous créez avec le .NET Framework.
+- Developing class libraries to use in the Windows 8.x Store apps that you create with the .NET Framework.

-- Développement de composants Windows Runtime, empaquetés dans.
-Fichiers WinMD, qui peuvent être utilisés par n’importe quel langage de programmation prenant en charge l’Windows Runtime.
-Par exemple, consultez [création de composants Windows Runtime C# dans et Visual Basic](/windows/uwp/winrt-components/creating-windows-runtime-components-in-csharp-and-visual-basic).
+- Developing Windows Runtime Components, packaged in .WinMD files, which can be used by any programming language that supports the Windows Runtime.
+For example, see [Creating Windows Runtime Components in C# and Visual Basic](/windows/uwp/winrt-components/creating-windows-runtime-components-in-csharp-and-visual-basic).

-Cette rubrique décrit la prise en charge fournie par le .NET Framework pour les trois catégories, et décrit les scénarios pour les composants Windows Runtime.
-La première section contient des informations de base sur la relation entre le .NET Framework et le Windows Runtime, et explique certains singularités que vous pouvez rencontrer dans le système d’aide et l’IDE.
-La [deuxième section](#WindowsRuntimeComponents) décrit des scénarios de développement de composants Windows Runtime.
+This topic outlines the support that the .NET Framework provides for all three categories, and describes the scenarios for Windows Runtime Components.
+The first section includes basic information about the relationship between the .NET Framework and the Windows Runtime, and explains some oddities you might encounter in the Help system and the IDE.
+The [second section](#WindowsRuntimeComponents) discusses scenarios for developing Windows Runtime Components.

 ## <a name="the-basics"></a>Principes de base

-Le .NET Framework prend en charge les trois scénarios de développement répertoriés précédemment en fournissant [!INCLUDE[net_win8_profile](../../../includes/net-win8-profile-md.md)] et en prenant en charge le Windows Runtime lui-même.
+The .NET Framework supports the three development scenarios listed earlier by providing [!INCLUDE[net_win8_profile](../../../includes/net-win8-profile-md.md)], and by supporting the Windows Runtime itself.

-- Les [espaces de noms .NET Framework et Windows Runtime](https://docs.microsoft.com/previous-versions/windows/apps/br230302(v=vs.140)#net-framework-and-windows-runtime-namespaces) fournissent une vue simplifiée des bibliothèques de classes .NET Framework et incluent uniquement les types et les membres que vous pouvez utiliser pour créer des applications [!INCLUDE[win8_appname_long](../../../includes/win8-appname-long-md.md)] et des composants Windows Runtime.
+- [.NET Framework and Windows Runtime namespaces](https://docs.microsoft.com/previous-versions/windows/apps/br230302(v=vs.140)#net-framework-and-windows-runtime-namespaces) provides a streamlined view of the .NET Framework class libraries and include only the types and members you can use to create Windows 8.x Store apps and Windows Runtime Components.

-  - Quand vous utilisez Visual Studio (Visual Studio 2012 ou version ultérieure) pour développer une application [!INCLUDE[win8_appname_long](../../../includes/win8-appname-long-md.md)] ou un composant Windows Runtime, un ensemble d’assemblys de référence garantit que seuls les types et membres pertinents sont visibles.
+  - When you use Visual Studio (Visual Studio 2012 or later) to develop a Windows 8.x Store app or a Windows Runtime component, a set of reference assemblies ensures that you see only the relevant types and members.

-  - Ce jeu d’API rationalisé est simplifié par la suppression des fonctionnalités qui sont dupliquées dans le .NET Framework ou qui dupliquent des fonctionnalités Windows Runtime.
-Par exemple, il contient uniquement les versions génériques des types de collection et le modèle d’objet de document XML est éliminé en faveur de l’ensemble d’API XML Windows Runtime.
+  - This streamlined API set is simplified further by the removal of features that are duplicated within the .NET Framework or that duplicate Windows Runtime features.
+For example, it contains only the generic versions of collection types, and the XML document object model is eliminated in favor of the Windows Runtime XML API set.

-  - Les fonctionnalités qui encapsulent simplement l’API du système d’exploitation sont également supprimées, car le Windows Runtime est facile à appeler à partir du code managé.
+  - Features that simply wrap the operating system API are also removed, because the Windows Runtime is easy to call from managed code.

-  Pour en savoir plus sur le [!INCLUDE[net_win8_profile](../../../includes/net-win8-profile-md.md)], consultez la [vue d’ensemble de .net pour les applications du Windows Store](https://docs.microsoft.com/previous-versions/windows/apps/br230302(v=vs.140)).
-Pour en savoir plus sur le processus de sélection d’API, consultez l’entrée [.net for Metro style Apps](https://devblogs.microsoft.com/dotnet/net-for-metro-style-apps/) dans le blog .net.
+  To read more about the [!INCLUDE[net_win8_profile](../../../includes/net-win8-profile-md.md)], see the [.NET for Windows Store apps overview](https://docs.microsoft.com/previous-versions/windows/apps/br230302(v=vs.140)).
+To read about the API selection process, see the [.NET for Metro style apps](https://devblogs.microsoft.com/dotnet/net-for-metro-style-apps/) entry in the .NET blog.

-- Le [Windows Runtime](/uwp/api/) fournit les éléments d’interface utilisateur pour la génération d’applications [!INCLUDE[win8_appname_long](../../../includes/win8-appname-long-md.md)], et fournit l’accès aux fonctionnalités du système d’exploitation. À l’instar de la .NET Framework, le Windows Runtime a C# des métadonnées qui permettent aux compilateurs et Visual Basic d’utiliser le Windows Runtime la manière dont ils utilisent les bibliothèques de classes .NET Framework.
-Le .NET Framework simplifie l’utilisation du Windows Runtime en masquant certaines différences :
+- The [Windows Runtime](/uwp/api/) provides the user interface elements for building Windows 8.x Store apps, and provides access to operating system features.
+Like the .NET Framework, the Windows Runtime has metadata that enables the C# and Visual Basic compilers to use the Windows Runtime the way they use the .NET Framework class libraries.
+The .NET Framework makes it easier to use the Windows Runtime by hiding some differences:

-  - Certaines différences dans les modèles de programmation entre le .NET Framework et le Windows Runtime, comme le modèle pour l’ajout et la suppression de gestionnaires d’événements, sont masquées.
+  - Some differences in programming patterns between the .NET Framework and the Windows Runtime, such as the pattern for adding and removing event handlers, are hidden.
 Vous utilisez simplement le modèle .NET Framework.

   - Certaines différences dans les types couramment utilisés (par exemple les collections et les types primitifs) sont masquées.
-Vous utilisez simplement le type de .NET Framework, comme indiqué dans [différences visibles dans l’IDE](#DifferencesVisibleInIDE), plus loin dans cet article.
+You simply use the .NET Framework type, as discussed in [Differences That Are Visible in the IDE](#DifferencesVisibleInIDE), later in this article.

-La plupart du temps, la prise en charge .NET Framework pour le Windows Runtime est transparente.
-La section suivante présente certaines des différences évidentes entre le code managé et le Windows Runtime.
+Most of the time, .NET Framework support for the Windows Runtime is transparent.
+The next section discusses some of the apparent differences between managed code and the Windows Runtime.

 <a name="AboutReferenceDocumentation"></a>

-### <a name="the-net-framework-and-the-windows-runtime-reference-documentation"></a>La .NET Framework et la documentation de référence Windows Runtime
+### <a name="the-net-framework-and-the-windows-runtime-reference-documentation"></a>The .NET Framework and the Windows Runtime Reference Documentation

-Les Windows Runtime et les ensembles de documentation .NET Framework sont distincts.
+The Windows Runtime and the .NET Framework documentation sets are separate.
 Si vous appuyez sur F1 pour afficher l’aide sur un type ou un membre, la documentation de référence de l’ensemble approprié s’affiche.
-Toutefois, si vous parcourez la [référence Windows Runtime](/uwp/api/) , vous pouvez rencontrer des exemples qui semblent curieuse :
+However, if you browse through the [Windows Runtime reference](/uwp/api/) you might encounter examples that seem puzzling:

-- Les rubriques telles que l’interface <xref:Windows.Foundation.Collections.IIterable%601> n’ont pas de syntaxe de C#déclaration pour Visual Basic ou.
-Au lieu de cela, une remarque s’affiche au-dessus de la section syntaxe (dans le cas présent, «.NET : Cette interface apparaît en tant que System.
-Collections.
-Generic.
-IEnumerable @ no__t-0T >»).
-Cela est dû au fait que les .NET Framework et le Windows Runtime offrent des fonctionnalités similaires avec des interfaces différentes.
+- Topics such as the <xref:Windows.Foundation.Collections.IIterable%601> interface don't have declaration syntax for Visual Basic or C#.
+Instead, a note appears above the syntax section (in this case, ".NET: This interface appears as System.Collections.Generic.IEnumerable\<T>").
+This is because the .NET Framework and the Windows Runtime provide similar functionality with different interfaces.
 En outre, il existe des différences de comportement : `IIterable` a une méthode `First` plutôt qu’une méthode <xref:System.Collections.Generic.IEnumerable%601.GetEnumerator%2A> pour retourner l’énumérateur.
-Au lieu de vous forcer à apprendre une autre façon d’effectuer une tâche courante, le .NET Framework prend en charge le Windows Runtime en faisant apparaître votre code managé afin d’utiliser le type que vous connaissez.
-Vous ne verrez pas l’interface `IIterable` dans l’IDE. par conséquent, le seul moyen de le rencontrer dans la documentation de référence de Windows Runtime consiste à parcourir directement cette documentation.
+Instead of forcing you to learn a different way of performing a common task, the .NET Framework supports the Windows Runtime by making your managed code appear to use the type you're familiar with.
+You won't see the `IIterable` interface in the IDE, and therefore the only way you'll encounter it in the Windows Runtime reference documentation is by browsing through that documentation directly.

-- La documentation <xref:Windows.Web.Syndication.SyndicationFeed.%23ctor(System.String,System.String,Windows.Foundation.Uri)> illustre un problème étroitement lié : Ses types de paramètres semblent être différents selon les langages.
+- The <xref:Windows.Web.Syndication.SyndicationFeed.%23ctor(System.String,System.String,Windows.Foundation.Uri)> documentation illustrates a closely related issue: Its parameter types appear to be different for different languages.
 Pour C# et Visual Basic, les types de paramètres sont <xref:System.String?displayProperty=nameWithType> et <xref:System.Uri?displayProperty=nameWithType>.
 Là encore, c’est parce que le .NET Framework a ses propres types `String` et `Uri`, et pour ces types couramment utilisés, il est inutile d’obliger les utilisateurs du .NET Framework à apprendre une autre manière de faire les choses.
-Dans l’IDE, le .NET Framework masque les types de Windows Runtime correspondants.
+In the IDE, the .NET Framework hides the corresponding Windows Runtime types.

-- Dans certains cas, tels que la structure <xref:Windows.UI.Xaml.GridLength>, le .NET Framework fournit un type avec le même nom, mais davantage de fonctionnalités.
+- In a few cases, such as the <xref:Windows.UI.Xaml.GridLength> structure, the .NET Framework provides a type with the same name but more functionality.
 Par exemple, un ensemble de rubriques sur les constructeurs et les propriétés sont associées à `GridLength`, mais elles ont des blocs de syntaxe uniquement pour Visual Basic et C#, car les membres sont disponibles uniquement dans le code managé.
-Dans le Windows Runtime, les structures ont uniquement des champs.
-La structure Windows Runtime nécessite une classe d’assistance, <xref:Windows.UI.Xaml.GridLengthHelper>, pour fournir des fonctionnalités équivalentes.
+In the Windows Runtime, structures have only fields.
+The Windows Runtime structure requires a helper class, <xref:Windows.UI.Xaml.GridLengthHelper>, to provide equivalent functionality.
 Vous ne verrez par cette classe d’assistance dans l’IDE quand vous écrirez du code managé.

-- Dans l’IDE, les types de Windows Runtime semblent dériver de <xref:System.Object?displayProperty=nameWithType>.
+- In the IDE, Windows Runtime types appear to derive from <xref:System.Object?displayProperty=nameWithType>.
 Ils semblent avoir des membres hérités de <xref:System.Object>, tels que <xref:System.Object.ToString%2A?displayProperty=nameWithType>.
-Ces membres fonctionnent comme si les types étaient réellement hérités de <xref:System.Object>, et les types de Windows Runtime peuvent être castés en <xref:System.Object>.
-Cette fonctionnalité fait partie de la prise en charge fournie par le .NET Framework pour le Windows Runtime.
-Toutefois, si vous affichez les types dans la documentation de référence Windows Runtime, ces membres ne s’affichent pas.
+These members operate as they would if the types actually inherited from <xref:System.Object>, and Windows Runtime types can be cast to <xref:System.Object>.
+This functionality is part of the support that the .NET Framework provides for the Windows Runtime.
+However, if you view the types in the Windows Runtime reference documentation, no such members appear.
 La documentation sur ces membres hérités apparents est fournie par la documentation de référence sur <xref:System.Object?displayProperty=nameWithType>.

 <a name="DifferencesVisibleInIDE"></a>

 ### <a name="differences-that-are-visible-in-the-ide"></a>Différences visibles dans l’IDE

-Dans des scénarios de programmation plus avancés, tels que l’utilisation d’un C# Windows Runtime composant écrit dans pour fournir la logique d’application pour une application [!INCLUDE[win8_appname_long](../../../includes/win8-appname-long-md.md)] générée pour Windows à l’aide de JavaScript, ces différences sont apparentes dans l’IDE et dans la documentation.
-Lorsque votre composant retourne un `IDictionary<int, string>` à JavaScript et que vous l’examinez dans le débogueur JavaScript, vous verrez les méthodes de `IMap<int, string>`, car JavaScript utilise le type de Windows Runtime.
+In more advanced programming scenarios, such as using a Windows Runtime component written in C# to provide the application logic for a Windows 8.x Store app built for Windows using JavaScript, such differences are apparent in the IDE as well as in the documentation.
+When your component returns an `IDictionary<int, string>` to JavaScript, and you look at it in the JavaScript debugger, you'll see the methods of `IMap<int, string>` because JavaScript uses the Windows Runtime type.
 Certains types de collections fréquemment utilisés dont l’apparence est différente dans les deux langages sont répertoriés dans le tableau suivant :

 |Type Windows Runtime|Type .NET Framework correspondant|
 |--------------------------------------------------------------|---------------------------------------|